-Hondarribia is located in the center of the picture below, just to the left of the tip of the long green landing strip in the middle of the photograph.
+Hondarribia is located in the center of the picture above, just to the left of the tip of the long green landing strip in the middle of the photograph.
 Directly across the river is Hendaye – a beautiful French beach town with a very wide beach.
 Boat rides across take about 10 minutes and go back and forth all day.
 I took my daughter across and the beach was the widest beach we had ever been on.
 We just kept walking and walking and walking….

 The parador which is also known as “El Emperador” opened in 1968 and are has 29 rooms.
 There is no restaurant although a breakfast buffet is included with your stay.
 Rooms vary greatly so ask for a room with a view facing the water and arrive early as often the best choice of rooms is available early in the day.
 The parador has a bar and a lovely terrace (as pictured below) and is rated as being a 4-star hotel.